Threshold Tuning Guide¶

 200-500 ms | ~78% est. | High-stakes pipelines, dialogue tasks where extra precision is needed |

 Rule of thumb: start with heuristic for development.
 Switch to NLI for production if your domain has high factual stakes.
 Summarisation FPR at 10.5% (v3.5, bidirectional NLI + baseline calibration).
-CoherenceScorer produces scores in [0.25, 0.55] — domain profiles use threshold=0.30 based on measured PubMedQA and FinanceBench results (2026-03-20).
+NLI-only scoring (without KB) produces scores in [0.25, 0.55] and has high FPR on domain tasks (100% on PubMedQA and FinanceBench).
+Domain profiles require KB grounding or customer-specific calibration — the threshold alone is not sufficient.
 Tune on your own data.

 For per-backend latency numbers and cadence combinations, see Streaming Overhead.